-The District received various grants in the fiscal year, which totaled \$635,972.
-Of this amount, \$552,906 was received in the current year, but was not used in the current year.
-This amount is shown as Restricted Fund Balance on the Statement of Net Position-Cash Basis and will be used in the following years.
+The District received two grants in the fiscal year, which totaled \$37,000.
+Of this amount, \$35,000 was received in the current year, but was not used in the current year.
+This amount, plus the prior year OSFM Capacity Grant carryover, is shown as Restricted Fund Balance on the Statement of Net Position-Cash Basis and will be used in the following years.